-Alisha Mohamed-Kassam - Physiotherapist, Clinic Director MScPT, CAFCI
+Alisha Mohamed-Kassam - Physiotherapist, Clinic Director PT, MScPT, CAFCI

 Alisha graduated with her Masters in Science in Physical Therapy from the University of Alberta in 2012.
 She also completed her Bachelor of Science at the University of Alberta.
 Alisha is also certified to practice acupuncture.
 Some of Alisha's future career endeavors include becoming certified for spinal and peripheral manipulations.
 Before beginning her physical therapy training, Alisha worked as an Exercise Therapist, as well as a trainer and coach for multiple men's, women's, and youth ball hockey teams.
 Along with ball hockey, Alisha has played competitive soccer, volleyball, and basketball.
 She also enjoys snowboarding, skating, hiking, boxing, running, and travelling.

 Brendan Warawa - Athletic Therapist and Kinesiologist B.Kin, CAT(C)